What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 When Rubin brought up that she didn't "love" Hillary Clinton, Barr said forcefully, "I like her.
 I've met and had dinner and lunch with her.
 I've spoken to her about women's issues and Jewish issues, and things like that.
 And charities, and how I don't think that charities should...they shouldn't have a f--king bank's worth of money if they're trying to help people."
 (She was referring to the by-then controversial Clinton Foundation, started after President Bill Clinton left office.)

 "It's all just a double mind f--k," she concluded.
 "Double talking, Big Brother mind f--k, where the rich is gettin' way richer.
-Anybody who's contaminated with money is a filthy, dirty f--kin' rat...Capitalism is on its death bed."
-Barr was there to talk about what she described as "socialist solutions," calling the system currently in place "national socialism" (the misnomer claimed by the fascist Nazi party), based on "vampire capitalism," which needed to die.
+ANybody who's contaminated with money is a filthy, dirty f--kin' rat...Capitalism is on its death bed."
+Barr was there to talk about what she described as "socialist solutions," while the system currently in place was "national socialism" (the misnomer claimed by the fascist Nazi party), based on "vampire capitalism."

-So, Barr had a very big problem—as do many—with the fairly agreed-upon conclusion that politics have been soiled by money, that most politicians are more or less owned by Wall Street and lobbyists, the system is rigged, etc. Her language was hyperbolic, and her logic flawed at times, but it aligned with a lot of people who preferred Bernie Sanders over Clinton for president.
+So, Barr had a very big problem—as do many—with the fairly agreed-upon conclusion that politics have been soiled by money, that most politicians are more or less owned by Wall Street and lobbyists, the system is rigged, etc. Her language was strong, and faulty in places, but it aligned with a lot of people who preferred Bernie Sanders for president.

 But at some point—damn that Twitter!—she also started tweeting about and retweeting, let alone just your average Trump boasts and questionable claims from sources such as InfoWars, but also someone who defended Pizzagate, the nutter conspiracy theory that had Democrats, including Hillary Clinton, running a child-trafficking ring in the basement of a Washington, D.C., pizza parlor (don't worry, a "concerned" citizen with a gun showed up and found nothing in the basement).
 She also propagated the theory that there was a hit put out on DNC staffer Seth Rich, who was shot and killed in 2016.

-She once called Israel a "Nazi state," but then became virulently anti-Palestinian, conceivably in support of Israel but in that way that's going to help nobody in the end.
-She retweeted a graphic comparing Islam to Nazism.
+She became virulently anti-Palestinian, conceivably in support of Israel but in that way that's going to help nobody in the end, and retweeted a graphic comparing Islam to Nazism.
 She dismissed the existence of transgender people.

 Then, simply, there was her support of—and vote for—Donald Trump, which no matter what you think of him didn't seem to align with any of the socially minded concerns she had previously voiced.